euroargodev/argoonlineschool/intro.md

 ## How to contribute

 As long as the Argo program continues to grow, the AoS will, too.
-This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network, as biochemical measurements, deep observations, etc. Since all the content that builds the Argo online school is hosted in a public github repository: [https://github.com/euroargodev/argoonlineschool](https://github.com/euroargodev/argoonlineschool), anybody interested in helping to further develop the AoS may open and [issue on the public github repository](https://github.com/euroargodev/argoonlineschool/issues) to begin to organize the update.
+This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network, as biochemical measurements, deep observations, etc. Since all the content that builds the Argo online school is hosted in a public github repository: [https://github.com/euroargodev/argoonlineschool](https://github.com/euroargodev/argoonlineschool), anybody interested in helping to further develop the AoS may open an [issue on the public github repository](https://github.com/euroargodev/argoonlineschool/issues) to begin to organize the update.

 ## Credits